iamb4uc/iamb4uc/README.md

 listening to music, and playing video games.
 I also love to learn new things and challenge myself to improve my skills.

-Feel free to take a look at my GitHub repositories like my [dotfile] (https://github.com/iamb4uc/dots), my custom build of suckless's [dwm](https://github.com/iamb4uc/dwm), among many others, also check out my website for some goofy blogs and giggles.
+Feel free to take a look at my GitHub repositories like my [dotfile](https://github.com/iamb4uc/dots), my custom build of suckless's [dwm](https://github.com/iamb4uc/dwm), among many others, also check out my website for some goofy blogs and giggles.
 If you want to connect with me please reach out to me via my [mail](mailto:b4uc@tuta.io) if